CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/getting-started.md

 ## Utilizing the Split Window Feature

-For convenience, you can open the hackathon guide in a separate window by selecting the **Split Window** button from the Top right corner.
+For convenience, you can open the hackathon guide in a separate window by selecting the **Split Window** button from the top right corner.

 ![](images/split-01.png)

 ## Managing Your Virtual Machine

-Feel free to start, stop, or restart your virtual machine as needed from the **Resources** tab.
+Feel free to **start, stop, or restart** your virtual machine as needed from the **Resources** tab.
 Your experience is in your hands!

 ![](images/resourses.png)

-## Let's Get Started with Azure Portal
+## Let's Get Started with the Azure Portal

 1. On your virtual machine, click on the **Azure Portal** icon as shown below:

    ![](images/azure-portal-edge.png)

-1. On the **Sign in to Microsoft Azure** tab you will see the login screen, in that enter the following email/username, and click on **Next**.
+1. On the **Sign in to continue to Microsoft Azure** tab, you will see the login screen.
+In that, enter the following email/username and click on **Next**.

    * **Email/Username**: <inject key="AzureAdUserEmail"></inject>

      ![](images/user-email.png "Enter Email")

-1. Now enter the following password and click on **Sign in**.
+1. Now, enter the following password and click on **Sign in**.

    * **Password**: <inject key="AzureAdUserPassword"></inject>

      ![](images/user-pass.png "Enter Password")

-1. If you see the pop-up Action Required, click **Ask Later**.
+1. If you see the pop-up **Action Required**, click on **Ask later**.

    ![](images/asklater.png)

-   >**NOTE:** Do not enable MFA, select **Ask Later**.
+   >**NOTE:** Do not enable MFA.
+Select **Ask Later**.

-1. If you see the pop-up **Stay Signed in?**, select **No**.
+1. If you see the pop-up **Stay Signed in?** Select **No**.

-1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the hackathon.
+1. If you see the pop-up, **You have free Azure Advisor recommendations!** Close the window to continue the hackathon.

-1. If a **Welcome to Microsoft Azure** popup window appears, select **Maybe Later** to skip the tour.
+1. If a **Welcome to Microsoft Azure** pop-up window appears, select **Maybe Later** to skip the tour.

 ## Support Contact

 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
-We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.
+We offer dedicated support channels tailored specifically for learners and instructors, ensuring that all your needs are efficiently addressed.

 Learner Support Contacts:
 - Email Support: cloudlabs-support@spektrasystems.com